-PHAs also have the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by COC is deemed received by the owner (e.g., upon mailing by COC or actual receipt by the owner).
+PHAs also have the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by the PHA is deemed received by the owner (e.g., upon mailing by the PHA or actual receipt by the owner).

-COC has not adopted a policy that defines when the housing assistance payment by COC is deemed received by the owner.
+The PHA has not adopted a policy that defines when the housing assistance payment by $\underline{\text{COC}$ the PHA} is deemed received by the owner.
 Therefore, no modifications to the HAP contract will be necessary.